abhijeet1403/covid-central/README.md

 # covid-central
-Centralized repository for decentralized but targetted covid relief efforts.
+Centralized repository for the source code of the platform which will enable decentralized but targetted pandemic relief efforts.

 ## Why?
-To end covid in a country, the entire country and its different systems & subsystems need to exert concentrated efforts in combating the pandemic.
+To end pandemic in a country, the entire country and its different systems & subsystems need to exert concentrated efforts in combating the pandemic.
 This repository is a quest in building one platform which connects all the different real world entities playing role in this fight with automation, optimization and visualization.

 ### High level module split
 - Treat